 As discussed in Section G of this report, the proposed project is inconsistent with the marine resources protection policies (Section 30230 and 30231) of the Coastal Act due to significant adverse impacts to marine mammals and other marine wildlife that cannot be mitigated.
 Since the survey to be undertaken is in support of the temporal expansion of an existing coastal-dependent industrial facility, the Commission may nevertheless approve the project if all three requirements of Section 30260 can be met.
-As discussed in detail below, the Commission finds that the project does not meet the first of the three tests, and therefore cannot be approved pursuant to Section 30260.
+As discussed in detail below, the Commission finds that the project does not meet any of these tests, and it therefore cannot be approved pursuant to Section 30260.